ytyulkinaxway/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 * Understand what API rate limiting is and how it can be useful
 * Configure and test rate limiting on your API using the AMPLIFY Central UI
-* Configure and test rate limiting on your API using the AMPLIFY Central CLI
+* Configure and test rate limiting on your API using the Axway Central CLI

 ## What is API rate limiting?